feit-elen90089/Wiki2/bladerf.md

 > **Important Note:** To avoid violating governmental regulations and damaging
 > the hardware, please acknowledge and adhere to the following guidelines:
-> - Never transmit or receive on any band on which you are not licensed to
+> - Never transmit or receive on any band on which you are not licensed to
 > operate
 > - Always terminate TX and RX ports with a 50 Ohm load (either an antenna or SMA
 > terminator)